pagkly/Zed/Investopedia4/Relevant Cost Definition.md

 ### Factoring in a Special Order

 A special order occurs when a customer places an order near the end of the month, and prior sales have already covered the [[fixed cost]](https://www.investopedia.com/terms/f/fixedcost.asp) of production for the month.
-If a client wants a price quote for a special order, management only considers the variable costs to produce the goods, specifically material and [[labor costs]](https://www.investopedia.com/terms/c/cost-of-labor.asp).
-Fixed costs, such as a factory lease or manager salaries are irrelevant, because the firm has already paid for those costs with prior sales.
+If a client wants a price [[Quote|quote]] for a special order, management only considers the variable costs to produce the goods, specifically material and [[labor costs]](https://www.investopedia.com/terms/c/cost-of-labor.asp).
+Fixed costs, such as a factory [[Lease|lease]] or manager salaries are irrelevant, because the firm has already paid for those costs with prior sales.